Bytecode VM

 import.meta, await, and resource disposal.

-This split keeps the dispatch surface organized while still allowing the backend to be explicitly Goccia-specific.
+This split keeps the dispatch surface organized while still allowing the bytecode executor to be explicitly Goccia-specific.

 Why Shared Runtime Values?#